Kemise: Demographics

 Based on the 2007 national census conducted by the Central Statistical Agency of Ethiopia (CSA), this town has a total population of 19,420, of whom 9,782 are men and 9,638 women.
 The majority of the inhabitants were Muslim, with 90% reporting that as their religion, while 10% of the population said they practiced Ethiopian Orthodox Christianity.

 The 1994 census reported this town had a total population of 10,822 of whom 5341 were men and 5481 women.

 History

 21st century

-Starting on 18 March 2021 clashes broke out in the city of Ataye after Amhara Special Forces shot a person at the steps of the main mosque in the city.
+Starting on 18 March 2021 clashes broke out in the town of Ataye after Amhara Special Forces shot a person at the steps of the main mosque in the city.
 From there clashes, riots, and pogroms perpetrated by Oromo militias spread throughout the Oromia Zone eventually making its way to the town of Kemise where extensive damage was done.
 The clashes finally ended on 31 March killing 303 people.

 During the Tigray War, on 31 October 2021, the Oromo Liberation Army (OLA) said they captured Kemise, on the same day that the Tigray Defense Forces (TDF) also claimed to have captured Kombolcha, 53 km (33 miles) to the north.